tambiasawo/food-order-app/README.md

-# Personal-Expense-Tracker
+# React Food Order App
-This React app helps track your expenses based on your credit or debit transactions.
+This demo React app lets you add items to your cart, remove items, and view your total.
-Try out the live demo @
+Try out the live demo @ https://csb-bds8k.netlify.app

 ### Technologies Used:
-- React
+- React (React Hooks, Functional Components)
 - CSS